-Every single day countless lives are caught in a cycle of abuse and addiction with the most highly addictive class of drugs, opioids.
-This dangerous family of drugs comes in a wide variety of forms, strengths, and legal statuses.
-This means, however, that even the prescription opioids given by doctors have the same addiction and suffering potential as heroin or fentanyl.
+Every day, countless lives are caught in a cycle of abuse and addiction with the most highly addictive class of drugs, opioids.
+This dangerous family of drugs comes in various forms, strengths, and legal statuses.
+This means that even the prescription opioids doctors give have the same addiction and suffering potential as heroin or fentanyl.

-Codeine is a prescription opioid that is placed in the Drug Enforcement Agency’s federal drug scheduling classes depending on the dosage.
-For any products containing codeine in less than 90 mg, they are only bound by the Schedule III category.
+Codeine is a prescription opioid placed in the Drug Enforcement Agency’s federal drug scheduling classes depending on the dosage.
+Any products containing codeine in less than 90 mg are only bound by the Schedule III category.
 Those substances or products containing 90 mg or more per dose are subject to the restrictions of Class II controlled substances.

-Scheduling codeine in Schedule II or III means that codeine can only be obtained from a physician, by being written a prescription for it.
+Scheduling codeine in Schedule II or III means that codeine can only be obtained from a physician through prescriptions.
 This is often because they are recognized for having a moderately high potential for being abused and generating dependency.
 The development of physical dependency can depend on the drug concentration’s potency as well as the duration of use.

 Codeine’s Legitimate Uses

-Just as with any narcotic pain reliever, and opioids are a prime example, using the drug on any regular or consistent basis will result in dependency.
-With codeine, this dependence will develop even when legitimately prescribed the medication and taking it as directed.
+Just as with any narcotic pain reliever, and opioids are a prime example, using the drug regularly or consistently will result in dependency.
+With codeine, this dependence will develop even when legitimately prescribed medication and taking it as directed.